gbrault/xfunction/README.md

 For example, with this relaxation and using forever [see](https://github.com/foreverjs/forever), one can restart Node-Red programatically.

-Used in conjunction of the functionGlobalContext in the settings.js file, one can virtually access any resources on the target computer.
+Used in conjunction of the functionGlobalContext in the settings.js file, one can virtually access any resources on the target computer from an xfunction node.
 [See](https://nodered.org/docs/configuration) the last paragraph: Node Configuration.

 ## Installation
 go on your user node-red root directory (~/.node-red)